2017 was a difficult year for the wine world—it is indeed ‘one of the most disaster-strewn years since phylloxéra,’ as Andrew Jefford put it.

-July has been warmer than the previous year with no rainfall, bringing veraison a week earlier than usual.
-August saw three rainfalls, but the precipitation has been moderate.
+July was warmer than the previous year with no rainfall, bringing véraison a week earlier than usual.
+August saw three rainfalls but precipitation was moderate.
 The rainy days lasted until September.

-By mid-August, producers in the Yuquanying sub-region have finished picking grapes for sparkling wine production.
+By mid-August, producers in the Yuquanying sub-region had finished picking the grapes for sparkling wine production.
 White varieties including Welschriesling, Riesling and Chardonnay were picked from mid-August.
-Producers have reported satisfactory sugar and acid levels on these varieties.
+Producers reported satisfactory sugar and acid levels for these varieties.

-Red varieties were picked from the end of September—an overall early year than usual with better quality fruits.
+Red varieties were picked from the end of September—an overall earlier year than usual with better quality fruits.

-Grape vines are mainly planted on the sandy gravel soil on the rolling hills in the Qingtongxia sub-region.
+Grape vines are mainly planted in the sandy gravel soil of the rolling hills in the Qingtongxia sub-region.

-Flowering came on 25th May; veraison started at the end of July and finished by the end of August.
-From the 19th August the region saw several rains, which has brought down the temperature.
+Flowering came on 25th May with véraison starting at the end of July and finishing by the end of August.
+From the 19th August the region saw several rainfalls which brought the temperature down.

-White varieties were picked from 20th August, followed by red varieties from 20th September.
-The harvest began slightly earlier than an average year, but has brought in better-quality fruits than usual.
+White varieties were picked from 20th August followed by red varieties from 20th September.
+The harvest began slightly earlier than in an average year but brought in better-quality fruits than usual.

 Translated by Sylvia Wu / 吴嘉溦